Decomposed Prompting: A Modular Approach for Solving Complex Tasks

 As with conventional \emph{few-shot} prompting, the goal is to teach an LLM to find an answer $A$ to a query $Q$ using a small set of \emph{in-context} examples $D = \{E_{1},...,E_{|D|}\}$.
 The answer $A$ is obtained from the underlying distribution $p(A \mid Q,D,\theta)$ \citep{dohan2022language}.
 In the most basic few-shot setup, examples take the form $E_j = (Q_j, A_j)$.
 In the case of \COT-style prompting, the goal is to obtain answers by first generating a sequence or chain of intermediate reasoning steps or ``thoughts'' $T$, and then deriving the final answer based on $T$.
 To teach this ability, one uses more sophisticated in-context examples that take the form $E_{j} = (Q_{j},(T_{j,1},\ldots,T_{j,k}),A_{j})$.

 In \acro, the core is a \emph{decomposer} LLM that tries to solve a complex task by generating a \textbf{prompting program} $P$ for it.
 Each step of $P$ directs a simpler sub-query to a function in an auxiliary set of \textbf{sub-task functions} $\mathcal{F}$ available to the system.
-Given a query $Q$ whose answer is $A$, the program $P$ is a sequence of the form $\big((f_1,Q_1,A_1),...,(f_k,Q_k,A_k)\big)$ where $A_k$ is the final answer predicted by the program and $Q_i$ is a sub-query directed to the sub-task function $f_i \in \mathcal{F}$.
-The prompting program $P$ is executed by a high-level imperative \textbf{controller}, which passes the inputs and outputs between the decomposer and sub-task handler until a stopping condition is met in $P$ and a final output is obtained.
+Given a query $Q$ whose answer is $A$, the program $P$ is a sequence of the form $\big((f_1,Q_1,A_1),...,(f_k,Q_k,A_k)\big)$ where $A_k$ is the final answer predicted by $P$ and $Q_i$ is a sub-query directed to the sub-task function $f_i \in \mathcal{F}$. $P$ is executed by a high-level imperative \textbf{controller}, which passes the inputs and outputs between the decomposer and sub-task handler until a stopping condition in $P$ is met and the final output obtained.

 To teach the decomposer LLM in a few-shot prompting manner, we use in-context examples that take the form $E_j = \big( (Q_j, \big(f_{j,1},Q_{j,1},A_{j,1}),...,(f_{j,k_j},Q_{j,k_j},A_{j,k_j})\big) \big)$ where $A_{j,k_j} = A_j$ is the final answer for $Q_j$ and $(Q_{j,1}, \ldots, Q_{j,k_j})$ is a decomposition of $Q_j$.
 Each sub-task function $f$, in turn, is operationalized via a sub-task handler as an in-context prompting LLM (e.g., a separate \COT-style prompt or a additional prompting program dedicated to that sub-task), or any other symbolic or learned function (e.g., a calculator or specialized supervised trained model).